natanfudge/fabric-docs/docs/Setup/installing_minecraft_fabric_server.md

 ### STEP 4: Install Fabric in the Server Folder

-Go to <https://fabricmc.net/use/> and select the â€œServerâ€� option, then download the Windows exe installer or the Universal JAR installer.
+Go to <https://fabricmc.net/use/> and select the "Serverâ€� option, then download the Windows exe installer or the Universal JAR installer.

 Run the Fabric Installer jar/exe you downloaded.
 Select the `Server`